mikelikesrobots/mikelikesrobots.github.io/blog/2024-01-22-docker-compose-in-gg/index.md

 We're now going to use Docker Compose by showing how to deploy and run an application using Greengrass and Docker Compose.
 Let's take a look at the code.

-The code we're using comes from my sample repository.
-You can find it [here](https://github.com/mikelikesrobots/greengrass-docker-compose).
+The code we're using comes from [my sample repository](https://github.com/mikelikesrobots/greengrass-docker-compose).

 ### Clone the Code